 The Daniel Lady Farm was used as the Confederate army’s field hospital.
-Soldiers who were badly wounded were brought to the farm to recover or to be given some comfort for their final time on earth.
+Severely wounded soldiers were brought to the farm to recover or be given some comfort for their final time on earth.

-There are bloodstains on the floor, there are initials etched into door jambs from the soldiers and there are pieces of cannonballs still wedged into the walls.
+There are bloodstains on the floor, initials etched into door jambs from the soldiers, and pieces of cannonballs still wedged into the walls.

 Many believe it to be one of the most haunted spots in the area, as many men entered and never left alive.
 The ghosts of General Isaac Ewell and his 10,000 men still reportedly haunt the farm.

-Getting an education has never been ghoulier!
+Getting an education has never been ghastlier!
 Located on an old battlefield, there have long been ghost stories about sightings, screams, moans, and cries of those dying inside the hallowed hall.

 The college was also used as a hospital during the war.
 Penn Hall tends to be a popular spot of all things paranormal.
 There have been reports of people seeing ghosts in hospital gear tending to injured soldiers in the elevator.

-There have been sightings of armed guards crossing the campus and of the basement is said to be covered in the blood of the Civil War doctors.
+There have been sightings of armed guards crossing the campus, and the basement is said to be covered in the blood of the Civil War doctors.

 Sachs Covered Bridge

-If the image of a covered bridge evokes a quaint romantic picture with colorful falling leaves, think again.
-History claims that three young soldiers thought to be traitors, spies, or deserters were caught wearing the uniforms for the other side.
+Think again if the covered bridge image evokes a quaint romantic picture with colorful falling leaves.
+History claims that three young soldiers believed to be traitors, spies, or deserters were caught wearing the uniforms for the other side.

-They were hung inside the bridge and left there as a reminder to any and all who passed through that there were consequences to your actions.
-People today who pass through believe they can hear the ropes squeaking on the beams, as the young men are unable to rest.
+They were hung inside the bridge and left there to remind anyone who passed through that there were consequences to your actions.
+People today who pass through believe they can hear the ropes squeaking on the beams, as the young men cannot rest.

-The Devil’s Den is actually an area covered with large boulders and rocks.
-It’s also the site of huge losses of life during battle.
-Around 35,000 over a few days.
-Due to the high peaks of the area, sharpshooters were often placed there.
+The Devil’s Den is an area covered with large boulders and rocks.
+It’s also the site of vast losses of life during the battle—around 35,000 over a few days.
+Due to the area’s high peaks, sharpshooters were often placed there.

-The Gettysburg Battlefield, which is where the Devil’s Den is, saw the largest loss of life over any two days in the American Civil War.
-Many locals and paranormal investigators agree this very location is home to more supernatural occurrences than almost anywhere else in the city.
+The Gettysburg Battlefield, where the Devil’s Den is, saw the most significant loss of life over two days in the American Civil War.
+Many locals and paranormal investigators agree this location is home to more supernatural occurrences than almost anywhere else in the city.